devastator99/quill/readme.md

 [![Node.js](https://img.shields.io/badge/Node.js-16.x%2B-green.svg)](https://nodejs.org/)

 ## 🚀 Project Overview
 Quill is a powerful, full-stack document management and chat platform that combines the best of modern web and mobile technologies.
-Built with a React Native (Expo) frontend and a robust Python backend, Quill offers seamless document handling, real-time chat, and secure user authentication across all devices.
+Built with a React Native (Expo) frontend and a robust Python backend with Solana integration, Quill offers seamless document handling, real-time chat, and secure user authentication across all devices.

 ### 🌟 Key Features
 - **Secure Authentication**